 This is the course we must navigate.
 We are restricted to only two methods of interfacing with the robot:

 With these two I/Os, we must design a robot which will accurately report license plates and their location through a ROS message.

-Yes, one could set up a full CNN plate reader which scans the whole image for characters, such as this beauty .
-Would indeed be dope, however in terms of training time this model is far from ideal and considering our short time frame it a high risk strategy to rely on one single complex method to do everything for us.
+Yes, one could set up a full CNN plate reader which scans the whole image for license plate characters, such as this model. however in terms of training time, this model is far from ideal and considering our short time frame it a high risk strategy to rely on one single complex method to do everything for us.
 Furthermore, the nature of the plates all being the same size and color makes it extremely attractive to break this into two separate systems: one that collects the license plate and another that tells us what is on it.

 We had originally planned for the plate detector to be another object detection neural net.
 Due to time constraints we moved to an OpenCV color mask instead.
 It’s really nothing impressive so I’d say you can just skip this section.

-Once the color mask was chosen, we passed it through an opening in OpenCV (that is, erosion and then dilation) to remove the random white pixels here and there.
+Once the color mask was chosen, we passed it through an opening in OpenCV (that is, erosion and then dilation) to remove the random white pixels.
 We then passed that through findContours, and s so that rectangular shapes are included with a minimum bounding height and width.

 The problem here was that, for some reason, openCV also counted the road features as white things with 4 edges (see figure 2).
 This was a simple fix, which involved filtering for the purple in the image, once again finding contours, and then scaling the filled bounding box of the purple so that the white licence plate is always covered.
 Using that bounding box as another bitwise and mask, we have the final product which is effective and fast:

 Observe that it is not perfect.
 Because the license plate is not included in our color mask (only the “true” white), the bounding box has been simply stretched a little bit.
 This works for angles that are head on but it leads to imperfection when the plate is read at an angle.